The Insight Improv Community

 - Jonathan Stein, MA, RDT, CTP—Jonathan is a drama and transpersonal therapist based in Hadley, MA.
 His treatment philosophy and approach include elements of holistic (integrating body, mind, emotions, and spirit), body-centered, and eco-centric (i.e. eco-therapy) approaches.

-- Tom Webb—Tom is a retired professor and climate researcher who has 25 years of experience in authentic movement and is beginning his 13th year of psolodrama practice.
+- Tom Webb—Tom is a retired professor and climate researcher who has 25 years of experience in authentic movement and over 13 years of psolodrama practice.
 The insights from changing roles amazes him, so too witnessing the work of others.